-The Commission for Regulation of Utilities has announced a proposal to decrease the Public Service Obligation Levy by 45% from 1 October 2018.
-The Public Service Obligation levy charged to all electricity customers and subsidises renewable energy generation, and peat and biomass power plants.
+The Commission for Regulation of Utilities has amended its proposal to decrease the Public Service Obligation Levy by 45% to a confirmed greater decrease of 56% from 1 October 2018.
+The Public Service Obligation levy is charged to all electricity customers and subsidises renewable energy generation, and peat and biomass power plants.

 What is the PSO levy and why is it decreasing?

 The PSO Levy is a government subsidy which supports renewable energy generation in Ireland and helps secure the nation’s energy supply.

 Since last year, it has been charged at a rate of €92.28 (Ex.
 VAT) but according to the CRU’s initial calculations back in June; a PSO levy of €258.6 million was estimated to be required for the 2018/19 PSO period, which represents a decrease of €213.3 million (45%) on the 2017/18 levy of €471.9 million.